-Laundry in the residence halls (including Crimson Commons) will be free of charge starting with Fall 2022.
+Laundry in the residence halls (including Crimson Commons) is free of charge.
 In order to keep our facilities clean and well-maintained, we ask residents to only use liquid laundry detergent.
 Detergent pods do not always fully dissolve and clog up the machine.
 If there is a concern or issue with one of the machines, please contact an RA in your building.